Do You Have a Connecticut Professional Negligence Case?

 Statute of Limitations

 Every state has established time limits for filing lawsuits.
-These time limits depend upon such issues as when the acts occurred, when the damage was discovered, what the reasons were for any delays in discovering the damage, etc.
+These time limits depend on factors like when the act occurred, when the damage was discovered, and any discovery delays.

 If you’ve been injured, don’t wait to call!
 The sooner you contact an attorney, the better able they will be to protect your right to pursue damages.
 If your case is not filed in time, you can lose all of your rights.